 What is Operating Profit Margin?

-Operating Profit Margin is a profitability or performance ratio that reflects the percentage of profit a company produces from its operations, prior to subtracting taxes and interest charges.
-It is calculated by dividing the operating profit by total revenue and expressing as a percentage.
+Operating Profit Margin is a profitability or performance ratio that reflects the percentage of profit a company produces from its operations before subtracting taxes and interest charges.
+It is calculated by dividing the operating profit by total revenue and expressing it as a percentage.
 The margin is also known as EBIT (Earnings Before Interest and Tax) Margin.

 Image: CFI’s Financial Analysis Courses.

 Operating Profit Margin differs across industries and is often used as a metric for benchmarking one company against similar companies within the same industry.
 It can reveal the top performers within an industry and indicate the need for further research regarding why a particular company is outperforming or falling behind its peers.

 How to Calculate Operating Profit Margin?